Pages

 Martin Zet Anthology of Forgotten Thoughts

-The Olomouc “Post-Hermit” meeting inspired me to start thinking about times before and after 1989 in the ecological context — before 1989 we used to call it differently.
+The Olomouc Hermit conference led me to think about the time before and after 1989 in relation to ecological activities—before 1989 called differently—nature protection or ecological activities—and their role in the change of the system.
 What was the role of the environment in the dismantling of the System?
 Again, as usually, if I say “system change” I start to get unsure.
 I think in 1989 people had different goals.
 I'm (almost) sure that majority of people wished the end to the ruling role of the Communist Party, but I'm not sure if we (including people active in the field of protection of nature) wanted to reset the economy back to capitalism.
 My personal vision of the future was a kind of socialism (some of my friends and relatives thought the “Scandinavian model” was attractive).
 When I was considering whether to stay in this country or to try to leave (in the 1980s) the argument how nature was being destroyed had similar importance as was my depression to be locked in a prison behind a one-way sealed Iron Curtain.
 Finally I decided to stay because of my personal relationships.

 2025-07-10